AH-Hammi/pandoc-grid-table/README.md

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings:

 * `myExtension.enable`: Enable/disable this extension.
 * `myExtension.thing`: Set to `blah` to do something.

-## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.

 ## Release Notes

 No release notes yet.

-### 1.0.0
+### 0.0.1

-upcoming

-## Upcoming Features
+Initial Release with the following features:

 * [x] Jump to next cell
 * [x] Jump to previous cell
 * [x] Format table
 * [x] Add a snippet to add a new table
 * [x] [Create multiline cell](#create-multiline-cell)
-* [x] Insert Row
+* [x] Insert Row (Behavior will change in the future)
+* [x] Add a new row after tabing from the last cell
+  * [x] Make it an option

+#### Create multiline cell

+On pressing "enter" key in a cell,
+create a new line for that cell and start at the beginning of the cell.

+## Upcoming Features

 * [ ] Delete Row
 * [ ] Insert Column
 * [ ] Delete Column
-* [x] Add a new row after tabing from the last cell
-  * [x] Make it an option
 * [ ] Paste from Excel
 * [ ] Paste from CSV
 * [ ] Concatenation of Cells